New York City ethnic enclaves: South, East and Southeast Asian

-South and East Asian
+South Asian

 Bangladeshi

 As of 2013, there are more than 74,000 Bangladeshis in New York City, a majority of whom reside in the boroughs of Queens and Brooklyn.
-The Bangladeshis in New York tend to form enclaves in neighborhoods predominantly populated by Asian Indians.
-These enclaves include one in Kensington, Brooklyn, featuring Bangladeshi grocers, hairdressers, and halal markets.
+The Bangladeshis in New York tend to form enclaves in neighborhoods predominantly populated by Indian Americans.
+These enclaves include one in Kensington, featuring Bangladeshi grocers, hairdressers, and halal markets.
 Kensington's enclave was formed in the mid-1990s as a small community of Bangladeshi shops.
 Bangladeshis have tried to leave a permanent legacy, making a failed attempt to rename McDonald Avenue after Sheikh Mujibur Rahman, the first president of Bangladesh which was not backed by the surrounding residents of that area, they however within themselves have nicknamed the area Bangla Town.

-The largest Bangladeshi enclave is on 73rd Street in Jackson Heights, Queens, which they share with the Indian, Pakistani and Filipinos of that area.
-As well as one on Hillside Avenue in Queens, and one in Parkchester, Bronx.
+The largest Bangladeshi enclave is on 73rd Street in Jackson Heights, which they share with the Indian, Pakistani and Filipinos of that area.
+As well as one on Hillside Avenue in Queens, and one in Parkchester.
 As well as living alongside the Indians, Bangladeshis own many of the Indian restaurants in Brooklyn and Queens.